Why would you want to unitize your portfolio? I mean life is short – and there’s a lot of good stuff on Netflix.

 It all depends on context, and on knowing what you’re measuring and why.

-Also remember that in itself a return figure tells you nothing about the volatility or risk you took to get those returns, nor about the maximum troughs (aka drawdown, or losses at the portfolio level) that you endured along the way.
+Also remember that in itself a return figure tells you nothing about the volatility or risk you took to get those returns.
+Nor about the maximum troughs (aka drawdown, or losses at the portfolio level) that you endured along the way.

-Indeed, once you’ve unitized your portfolio, you can go crazy if you want to and use it as the basis for calculating all kinds of extra stuff – such as the Sharp Ratio that might help you understand if your returns are down to skill or risk taking.
+Indeed, once you’ve unitized your portfolio, you can go crazy if you want to and use it as the basis for calculating all kinds of extra stuff – such as the Sharpe Ratio that might help you understand if your returns are down to skill or risk taking.

 Superb post TI – just the sort of simple but effective system I’m looking for.
 I will very likely use this idea in my own spreadsheets.
 I’ve been looking for a way to effectively track how each additional quarterly/monthly top-up of money to my portfolio performs in its own right over time, as well as my portfolio over all.
 Unitizing each lump sum seems like a very easy way to achieve this – rather than having to worry about how each proportion of the top-up, distributed across multiple funds, is performing.